-Slab vs Script: Know your Font types PT2
+Slab vs Script: Understanding Font Types pt2

 With many different font types to choose from, we look at deciding between a slab vs script typeface.